tjfellowes/phd-thesis/examiner_response.md

 > This is an excellent point.
 Unfortunately I cannot see a method to effectively untangle this contribution from the overall geometry without resorting to quantum methods.

 Chapter 9: Important precedent for this chapter is not cited: https://pubs.acs.org/doi/pdf/10.1021/jacs.6b12745.
 At the minimum, a reference to this work should be included.
 Ideally, the thesis would include a discussion of any similarities/differences between the approach taken in Chapter 9 and that reported by Beer and co-workers (the details are included in the SI of the JACS paper).
-> Thank you for this reference, I was not aware of this work that had been already done.
+> Thank you for this reference, I was not aware of this work that had been done.
 It has now been cited and discussed in the introduction (page 227).
 .
 Chapter 9: On page 225, the author mentions that the center of the sigma hole is slightly offset from the extension of the Se-N bond.
 This effect is also evident in the geometries of the complexes described in Chapter 3.
 Is there an explanation for this behaviour?
 > A brief note has been added to explain this (page 234).